MoeScet/MoeScet/README.md

 - 👋 Hi, I’m Thet Zin @MoeScet
 - 👀 I’m interested in Data Science, Machine Learning, AI, Engineering and Manufacturing Technologies.
-- 🌱 I’m currently working as an Engineering Specialist in Electronics Manufacturing Industry.
+- 🌱 I’m currently working as an Engineering in Electronics Manufacturing Industry.
 - 💞️ I’m looking to collaborate on real life data analysis and analytics assignments.
 - 📫 I can be reached at https://www.linkedin.com/in/thet-zin-08071988/